thomasmost/darkbridge/README.md

 - Similarly the app in the task definition file, the alb, and so on should be named better.
 - By default, Fargate containers are limited to 200 MiB of memory; running the server with ts-node for example creates an unstable service since ts-node compiles to memory -- it's much better to compile to disk for production.
 - RE: ENV VARIABLES, Fargate only supports secrets that are a single value, not the JSON or key value secrets.
 So choose OTHER when creating the secret and just put a single text value there.
+- Fargate **services** (see (creating the service)(#Create_a_Fargate_service)) deployed to public subnets need to explicitly be told to expose a public IP address in order to connect to the internet and pull their container images from the registry.
+This can result in a `CannotPullContainerError`. **WARNING: this is a poor security practice in any case and should not be used for production setups** (see below).
+- Fargate services deployed to _private_ subnets don't need the assignPublicIp property to be included, but they will need a NAT gateway to allow for outbound traffic and an Application Load Balancer for inbound traffic. **This is the recommended practice for production-security setups.**

 ## Testing the Docker Image Locally